zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 Again, read [this article](https://css-tricks.com/the-flavors-of-object-oriented-programming-in-javascript/) for four different ways to write Object Oriented Programming.

 ## Performance Implications

-Performance between the two methods doesn't matter much – unless your app requires millions of operations.
+Differences in performance between the two methods do not matter much – unless your app requires millions of operations.
 In this section, I'm going to share some experiments to prove this point.

 ### Setup

 We can use `performance.now` to log a timestamp before running any operations.
 After running the operations, we will use `performance.now` to log the timestamp again.

-We'll then get the difference in timestamps to measure how long it the operations took.
+We'll then get the difference in timestamps to measure how long the operations took.

 ```js
 const start = performance.now()